pulibrary/bibdata/README.md

 To run all the tests use the rake task, which sets some environment variables for you:
 `$ rake spec`

+## Compiling

+Some business logic is written in Rust.
+This code is compiled when you do any of the following actions:
+* deploy
+* run an rspec test with the `rust` tag
+* call a class, module, or method that is provided by the Rust code and there is no existing binary
+* run `bundle exec rake compile`

 ## Semgrep

 This repository uses [semgrep](https://semgrep.dev/) to: